Trust & security

 Canadian region vs. Canadian law

-The difference matters structurally.
-Mandate is built for the distinction your counsel and privacy officer care about.
+That difference is structural, and it's the one your counsel and privacy officer will ask about.

 Data in Canada, under Canadian law